jasonumiker/docker-ecs-immersion/README.md

 The Dockerfile in the ecsanywhere folder will build an Amazon Linux 2 container that has both systemd and docker that can serve as an ECS Anywhere sandbox for us.

 On the Cloud9:
+1. We need to free some disk space before proceeding as the Cloud9 only has 10GB - there are a number of unneeded docker images pre-loaded on the Cloud9 that we can clean to do that.
+Run `docker rmi -f $(docker images -a -q)` which will remove all the locally cached images.
 1. `cd ~/environment/docker-ecs-immersion/ecsanywhere`
 1. `docker build -t ecsanywhere-dind .`
 1. `docker run -d --privileged --name ecsanywhere -p 8080-8090:8080-8090 ecsanywhere-dind:latest`